 Assemble proper materials for the job.
 This includes the appropriate cement, primer and applicator for the size of piping system to be assembled, tape measure, contrasting color marker and beveling tool.
-See Tables for guidelines to estimate the amount of cement required.

 CAUTION: Use proper Personal Protective Equipment (PPE) for the job: respirator, safety glasses, gloves and protective clothing.